ricn/ricn.github.io/_drafts/understand-indexing-in-postgresql-with-rails.markdown

 By default, the entries in a B-tree index is sorted in ascending order.
 However, in some particular cases it can be a good idea to use a descending order for the index instead.

-One of the most obvious is then you have something that is paginated and all the items is sorted by the most recent published first.
+One of the most obvious case is then you have something that is paginated and all the items is sorted by the most recent released first.
 For example a blog post model that has a released_at column.
 For unreleased blog posts, the released_at value is NULL.

 This is how you create this kind of index: